pmbrs/vessel-detection-project/README.md

 ## Labeling Tool

 To support this research and development of the code we use a lebaling tool to help us on the vessel linearization.
+For the training and testing of vision algorithms it is necessary to use image sequences that where manually labeled.

+The labeling task consists in tagging all objects in the image with a rectangle.
+Such operation needs to be done manually since the labeling is to be considered as the ground truth against which the results of the algorithms are compared.
+Any kind of error in the labeling process will have a negative impact in the performance of the algorithms and will compromise the reliability of the test results.

 <img src="assets/vessel.gif"/>